gnmmarechal/PKHeX_gnmmarechal/README.md

 ### License

-PKHeX is licensed under GPLv3.
+PKHeX: Gnmmarechal's Edition is licensed under GPLv3.
 Refer to LICENSE.md for more information.

 ## Building

-PKHeX can be compiled with any C# compiler.
+PKHeX: Gnmmarechal's Edition can be compiled with any C# compiler.

 ### IDE